weiwen12/sarama/README.md

 ```
 "

 (This information is technically redundant, but makes it much easier for code reviewers to confirm that the right version is being applied.)
+See this [example PR](https://github.com/elastic/beats/pull/19527).

 ### What Sarama version is Beats linked to?